nrb/resume/resume.rst

   * Automating processes through custom VBScript and PowerShell scripts.
   * Maintaining over 1,000 computers, both workstations and servers.
 This included managing virtual machines with VMware ESX and Microsoft's Hyper-V.
-  * Integrated reporting across several different systems using Microsoft SQL Server Reporting Servers and T-SQL.
+  * Integrated reporting across several different systems using Microsoft SQL Server Reporting Services and T-SQL.

 :2003-2006: HelpDesk Representative & Retail Salesman - `MapleTronics Computers`_, Goshen IN.
 Assisted customers with technology questions and purchasing decisions.
 A few of the skills I acquired during this time: